Rahul-K-Saini/MDtoHTML--backend/README.md

-# Markdown to HTML Resume Converter
+# Markdown to HTML Converter

-This project is a simple, yet powerful tool that converts a Markdown resume into a static HTML website.
+This project is a simple, yet powerful tool that converts a Markdown  into a static HTML website.
 It provides real-time preview capabilities, automatically rebuilding the site and refreshing the browser when changes are made to the source Markdown file.

 ## Features